rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 Pandas, dash, dash_bootstrap_components, plotly, threading are used for this additional dashboard.
 The dashboard also opens to a new tab in the default browsser tab.

 To use this new Dashboard, you must have your own BigQuery account.
-You can make use of the BigQuery Sandbox, a free account.
+You can make use of the BigQuery Sandbox, which is free.
 Read up on this for instructions on how: <https://cloud.google.com/bigquery/docs/sandbox>

 You will also need to install the Google Cloud CLI <https://cloud.google.com/sdk/docs/install>.
 Make sure that the Google Cloud
 CLI is set to PATH during installation.

-I made use of VS Code (using the Python extension) and installed the Google Cloud BigQuery extension.
-I also needed Google Cloud's authorization and ran this:
+I made use of VS Code (using the Python extension) and also installed the Google Cloud BigQuery extension.
+I also needed Google
+Cloud's authorization and ran this:

 ```